 For years, I have struggled with homemade mac and cheese.
 It just doesn’t work when I make it.
 It turns out grainy and clumpy and just plain gross.

-Creamy is definitely more my style.
+Creamy macaroni and cheese is definitely more my style.

 I’ve always thought my failures were because I was using “real” cheese instead of processed Velveeta.
 Until I tried this recipe, that is.

 This skillet mac and cheese fits the creamy bill perfectly.
 Creamy, flavorful and pretty healthy as far as mac and cheese goes – no heavy cream, just a perfectly working combination of evaporated milk, cornstarch and “real” cheese.

 Oh, and talk about easy – completely made in ONE skillet and definitely done in less than 30 minutes, start to finish.

 I often use the ham and pea variation (below the recipe) to make it more of a complete meal for my family, but it’s delicious either way.

 The only word of warning is to eat it while it is warm – cold mac and cheese is pretty grody, if you ask me.